 I tried to capture the unique structure the music has to its sound, which is where the block shapes come in.
 To compliment the music's unpredicability, I made up all the block letterforms out of a "scan-line-esque" pattern.

 A typeface inspired by American typefaces from the 1800s and the Art Deco-styled coffee shop I visit often in Des Moines, Iowa.

 Combining a slab-serif, expanded typeface with ornate detailing brought challenging consideration to the legibility of the font.
 It’s used best for short, bold messages or an energetic initial cap.

-A faithful recreation of the font found on 1st-party Nintendo Entertainment System games, such as Duck Hunt, Tetris, Dr. Mario, Clu Clu Land, Pinball, Gyromite, and of course, as the name says in the font, Super Mario Bros.!
-Type like it was 1985!
-Now you're typing with power!This is a clone
+A faithful, authentic, all-caps, nostalgic 8-bit font based on 1st-party Nintendo Entertainment System games, such as Duck Hunt, Tetris, Dr. Mario, Clu Clu Land, Pinball, Gyromite, Baseball, Urban Champion, and of course, as the name says in the font, Super Mario Bros.!

 Restyled clone of Mothership (with no alternates so that this particular style edit is more solid).
 This one is intended to be used as an actual font, as opposed to simply recreating the logo (which is what the last two fonts I cloned this one from were about).This is a clone of Mothership *FS